Urpagin/doujinstyle-scraper/README.md

 It is also likely the website may modernize in a way that adds a cruel CAPTCHA or rate limiter.

 There is also the possibility of the website being taken down, somehow.
-At the time of writing this, it is written " Version 3" near the site's logo, implying other versions of the website might have been taken down, or just modernized.
+At the time of writing this, it is written "Version 3" near the site's logo, implying other versions of the website might have been taken down, or just modernized.

 ![doujinstyle site logo](./doujinstyle-logo.png)